Location: | Nasal plane, oral cavity |

 Prognosis: | Linked to the location and clinical stage |

-In the oral cavity, the tumour can be located at the lower and upper jaw, behind the eye, at the transition between oral cavity and throat, the tonsils, the trachea.
+In the vicinity of the oral cavity, the tumour can be located at the lower and upper jaw, behind the eye, at the transition between oral cavity and throat, the tonsils, the trachea.

-In the skin, it can appear at multiple places as well: the nasal plane, eyelids, ear canals, penis and vaginal wall.
+In the skin, it can appear at multiple places as well: the nasal planum, eyelids, ear canals, penis and vaginal wall.
+They can also appear in the vicinity of the nailbed.

 The skin consists of multiple cell layers, of which the cells of the top layer (the epithelium) are called squamous cells.
 These cells can degenerate into cancer cells which multiply, thus forming a tumour called a squamous cell carcinoma.

-The most common age at which this tumour type appears is 10-11 years in dogs with tumours on the nasal plane, whereas for the oral cavity the average age is 8-10 years.
+The most common age at which this tumour type appears is 10-11 years in dogs with tumours on the nasal planum, whereas for the oral cavity the average age is 8-10 years.

-This tumour type appears more often on the nasal plane of the following breeds: Labrador, Golden retriever, Blood hound, Basset and Standard poodle (in general especially larger dog breeds).
+This tumour type appears more often on the nasal planum of the following breeds: Labrador and Golden retriever, Blood hound, Basset and Standard poodle (in general especially larger dog breeds).

-The development of invasive squamous cell carcinoma (SCC) stretches over an extended time line (months to years) and mostly follows the following stages during its development (which are not necessarily all noticed by the owner):
+The development of invasive squamous cell carcinoma (SCC) of the skin stretches over an extended time line (months to years) and mostly follows the following stages during its development (which are not necessarily all noticed by the owner):

 If the tumour is located in the oral cavity, following symptoms can occur: increased drooling, a facial swelling, bleedings from the mouth, weight loss, bad breath, difficulties swallowing, pain when opening the mouth.
 Loose teeth can be an indication that the tumour has affected the jaw.